 Card Data & Technology:

-- Make sure you have a defined escalation path as responding quickly to fraud when it does occur is critical to shutting it down.
+• Making sure you have a defined escalation steps to respond to fraud quickly when it does occur so you can shut it down.

 Cooperation & Partnerships:

-Avoid ANY unsolicited demands for payment by gift card (online or phone).
+• Decline ANY unsolicited demands for payment by gift card online or over the phone.
 Gift cards are only an acceptable form of payment with their affiliated brand, so if someone contacts you claiming to be from a police department, a utility company, the IRS or another third party informing you that you owe money and must pay via gift card, hang up the phone, delete the email, and cut off communication.
 You cannot pay outstanding speeding tickets, back taxes, or any similar types of bills using gift cards and are likely being targeted by a scammer.
-The elderly are a target to these common types of scams, so be sure to inform your friends, family and peers.
+The elderly are often targeted for these common types of scams, so be sure to inform your friends, family and peers.

-- To report IRS impersonation scams to the Treasury Inspector General for Tax Administration, you can visit their website or call 800-366-4484.
+o To report IRS impersonation scams to the Treasury Inspector General for Tax Administration, visit their website or call 800-366-4484.

-- Buy gift cards from trusted sources and known brands, especially when buying online.
+• Buy gift cards directly from retailers, trusted sources and known brands—especially when you buy online.